PDA

 What's unclear: Whether PDA represents a stable, coherent syndrome with clear boundaries, or a constellation of behaviours that can arise for multiple reasons.
 How stable the profile is across time and settings.
 Which causal mechanisms best explain the pattern: anxiety, intolerance of uncertainty, sensory overwhelm, trauma, environmental mismatch, or some combination.
 Whether demand avoidance is better understood as a dimension cutting across diagnoses rather than a discrete subgroup.

 What the controversy is really about: It's partly about science (is the evidence strong enough?) and partly about values (does the label help or harm?).
-Clinicians and researchers who oppose PDA as a diagnosis tend to argue that the behaviours can be explained through existing frameworks, such as autism plus anxiety plus environmental factors, without needing an additional label.
+Clinicians who oppose PDA as a diagnosis tend to argue the behaviours can be explained through existing frameworks, such as autism plus anxiety plus environmental factors, without an additional label.
 Families and some practitioners who support the PDA framing argue that without the label, the specific strategies that help get lost in generic autism support or, worse, in behavioural approaches that make things worse.

 Why the debate matters (and doesn't) for families